JMacPort/SPI_Sensor/README.md

 - Add support for higher-speed SD card operations.
 - Implement a file system interface (e.g., FAT16/32) for easy file management on the SD card.

+## Update: Receiving an external power module as the on board power supply may not have been stable enough for the current use case.
+Should arrive on 12/17 and allow me to get a better test going.
+The module would get a lot warmer than you would expect during when plugging the module in so I believe it is the same issue as the ESP-01 was having.
+If it doesn't work now, I would assume it is faulty as well.